kenjdavidson/react-native-bluetooth-classic/BluetoothClassicExample/readme.md

 Info.plist
 ~/BluetoothClassicExample.plist

-You're responsible for creating this file:
+You're responsible for creating this file, without the file your plist will not be updated with supported protocols and the device will not be available within IOS.
+You can forgo this and add the protocols directly to the development plist, but if pushed to git this goes against the terms of the Apple MFi program.

 ```
 <?xml version="1.0" encoding="UTF-8"?>